chainflip-team/wLoki-staking-contract/README.md

 # wLoki Staking Contract

 This contract is derived from the [Pickle Finance staking rewards contract](https://github.com/pickle-finance/protocol/blob/master/src/staking-rewards.sol).
-No changes in logic have been made and it is being uses as is.
+No changes in logic have been made and it is being used as is.

 ## How it works